-Karin Sieger, Counsellor & Psychotherapist, Reg.
+Karin Sieger, Psychotherapist &v Writer, Reg.
 MBACP (Accred)

 Parkshot House (opposite Richmond Station)

 5 Kew Road

 Attending counselling or therapy is a sign of strength.
 It means taking responsibility and charge of your life and circumstances.

 I am Karin Sieger, an experienced, BACP accredited and registered psychotherapist and writer based in central Richmond, opposite the station.

 My practice offers you a friendly, relaxed and confidential space where you can talk about what is on your mind, so that together we can find a way forward that works for you.
 I work with individual clients (not couples) aged 18+ and specialise in anxiety, transitions, loss and death, cancer and other chronic illnesses.
 I also write a lot about these and other topics in a way that is jargon-free, personal and non-preaching.
 You can catch up with my writing at https://KarinSieger.com

 The quality of service you receive is important to me: I aim to respond to your enquiry within one working day; offer you appointments that fit in well with your availability; and most importantly, I will tell you if I think I am not the right support for you.